studentkittens/pandoc-revealjs-presentation/src/presentation.md

 # Git concept - Repositories and Remotes

-* A **repository** is the **place where your files are stored.** Usually this are so-called git remotes.
+* A **repository** is the **place where your files are stored.** Usually this are so-called git repositories.
 Git remotes have a ``.git`` folder with a specific structure.

 * A **remote** is a **external place where a repository may be stored.** This might be